Chart Color Schemes

 Monto - Eidsvold features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 65.3% of all households, including 20.8% couples with children, 34.4% couples without children, and 8.8% single parent families.
 Non-family households account for 34.7%, with lone person households at 32.0% and group households comprising 3.0%.
-The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.3.
+The median household size is 2.2 people, smaller than the Rest of Qld average of 2.3.

 Frequently Asked Questions - Households